 "The transition to being a professional is not easy, but to him it was so easy.
 When you see him off the pitch, talk with him, see him talk in the media, you can see a happy boy.
 The pressure to win is something he deals with very well."

-Jose Delgado, deputy director at Portuguese sports newspaper A Bola, said Benfica want to keep the player for another year, but added "that might not be possible."
+Jose Delgado, deputy director at Portuguese sports newspaper A Bola, had even higher praise for the youngster.

 "Since Ronaldo we have not had a player so exciting and young like him until now," he told BBC Sport.

 Felix will always be compared with Portugal's current players like five-time Ballon d'Or winner Ronaldo and Manchester City's Silva.

 But he is often compared to former AC Milan and Brazil forward Kaka.

 "They've already called him my heir or the new Kaka," ex-Benfica and Portugal forward Rui Costa has said.
 "To be honest, Felix is just Felix.
 He has an extraordinary understanding of the game and the rare ability to know where to be in front of goal."